Geely LC: Sri Lanka

 A local company, Micro Cars, offers the LC in Sri Lanka.
 It is domestically assembled from complete knock down kits.

 Egypt

 Under the name Geely Pandino, The LC is sold in Egypt.

 Taiwan

 A rebadged, redesigned LC called the Tobe M’Car is sold in Taiwan by Yulon Motors, which may also assemble it.
 The M'car uses the same body and interior as the LC but features improved performance and locally designed components.

 The vehicle also provide the basis when the Dongfeng Yulon joint launched their new energy vehicle brand Yulu (裕路) in China.
 The Yulu EV2 electric city car is largely based on the Tobe M’Car which is a rebadged Geely Panda, with only the front and rear end being redesigned.

 Cuba

 In Cuba, the LC is commonly used as a rental vehicle but also sold to private owners as a Geely Panda.

 Argentina

 The LC is sold in Argentina since 2016.

+Yulu EV2

+The Yulu (裕路) EV2 is an electric micro car based on the rebadged and restyled body of the Geely LC.
+The Yulu EV2 was launched on October 18, 2017, and is the result of the Yulon-Geely tie-up in Taiwan.
+The Yulu EV2 is closely related to the Tobe-M'car and was produced by Dongfeng Yulon exclusively for the Mainland China market.
+The Yulu EV2 is equipped with a 21.9 kWh battery capable of delivering an NEDC range of 150 km (94 miles).
+The Yulu EV2 has a maximum power output of 36 hp and 140 N.m (103.3 lb.ft) of torque.
+The top speed is 100 km/h (63 mph).
+Production ceased in 2018.